-Zero tailpipe emission propulsion is driving transformational change, with governments around the world committing to transitioning the transport industry through setting more stringent targets for CO2 and NOx and future bans on the sale of vehicles powered by fossil fuels.
+Zero tailpipe emission propulsion is driving transformational change, with governments around the world committing to transitioning the transport industry through setting more stringent targets for CO_2 and NOx and future bans on the sale of vehicles powered by fossil fuels.
 In addition, we have seen government funding incentivising the transition - such as the US Inflation Reduction Act and EU Green Deal.
 Across the transportation sector, there are many competing propulsion technologies, with different timelines and likely applications by industry and geography.
 The speed of transition varies by geography and transport mode as the industry looks to increase electrification, sustainable fuels - such as 'green' hydrogen - and to phasing out internal combustion engines.
+Leveraging policy insights and energy engineering to transition to a low carbon economy, we facilitate the implementation of a range of solutions around clean energy and heating, the reduction of consumption and the effective use of energy and resources.